 Aug 9, 1942, Shlablau, East Prussia (German), Front Row, left to right: W. Brignell, S. Sharp, Roger Lewis (Flint North Wales) L. Allan, Wilfred Young.
 Back Row, left to right: A. Morrison, T. Parker. ?????

 Pte.
 W Young (Kent), Pte.
 McDonald (Yorkshire), Pte.
 Barcello (Wales)

 Cpl.
 Linton (Yorkshire), Barnard

-Escaped from a farm working party near Elbing, East Prussia, with a corporal, Len Blake (Black Watch Regt.)
+I eventually escaped from a farm working party near Elbing, East Prussia, (east of Danzig) with a corporal, Len Blake (Black Watch Regiment.)
 December 1944, captured by a Russian patrol.
 Returned to England via Turkey, Malta, Algiers and arrived in Scotland 30 March 1945.

 (Dad told three stories about his time as a P.O.W.

 First, he worked for a time in a sugar factory.
 They saw a guard stealing sugar and hiding it.
 When they were to be moved to a new camp, they took it.
 The guard, obviously, couldn’t say anything.
 At the new camp they offered some to a German guard they liked, he said there was no way they could have any as everything was searched.
 But they had almost 50 pounds!
 They had put it inside a bass drum to get it out.

 Second, while working on a farm near the end of the war, they would make schnapps from potatoes.
 This could get them shot, but the guards ignored it – for the price of two bottles.
 Here, one of the prisoners would sneak out at night and sleep with the farmer’s daughter.
 The family left when the Russians were coming but came back for something and were then shot.
 They were saved by the Russians and a Cockney that was with them.